Understanding Society

 Obesity – Tolerating a Weighty Burden

-Both as a society and as individuals it seems we are extremely and, often, rather irrationally tolerant of others.
+Both as a society and as individuals, it seems we are extremely, and often rather, irrationally tolerant of others.
 Why, when I observe people, do I not recognise the fact that in some cases their condition or lifestyle will involve a financial cost to me?
-Take, for example, the over-weight.
+Take, for example, the overweight.
 We know the risks.
 We…